clvrmktg/clvr/content/bahamas-web-design-services/_index.md

 [[faqs.items]]
-question = "Which service should I start with?" answer = "If you don’t have a website yet, we recommend starting with Web Design, then adding SEO and marketing to grow your audience.
-If you already have a site but aren’t seeing results, SEO and Digital Marketing may be the right place to start."
+question = "Which service should I start with?" answer = "If you don't have a website yet, we recommend starting with Web Design, then adding SEO and marketing to grow your audience.
+If you already have a site but aren't seeing results, SEO and Digital Marketing may be the right place to start."

 [[faqs.items]]
 question = "Can I combine services into one package?" answer = "Yes — many clients combine Web Design with SEO or Digital Marketing for the best results.
-We’ll create a custom plan that fits your goals and budget."
+We'll create a custom plan that fits your goals and budget."

 [[faqs.items]]
 question = "Do you work with businesses outside Nassau?"